 Service Center Average Number of Days for an Appointment

-To measure the customer experience with the appointment-based system, the average number of days for an appointment was established to track the “wait time” for a customer to obtain a Service Center appointment.
-The average number of days is calculated by the difference between the date a customer schedules an appointment with a Service Center and the date the of the next available appointment.
-Registration and Title appointments are booked 7 days out and license/ID/permit appointments are booked 30 days out.
+To measure the customer experience with the appointment-based system, the average number of days for an appointment tracks the “wait time” for a customer to obtain a Service Center appointment.
+This is calculated by the difference between the date a customer schedules an appointment with a Service Center and the date the of the next available appointment.
+Appointments are made for permit, license, and identification transactions.

-In FY22, customers waited an average of 11 days to obtain a Service Center appointment.
-This is an increase from 9 days for FY21.
+In FY23, customers waited an average of 19 days to obtain a Service Center appointment.
+This is an increase from 11 days in FY22.
+Lower frontline staffing at Service Centers in FY23 likely contributed to this increase.

 Contact Center wait time is reported as the average wait time that elapses from the point in time where a caller confirms that they are ready to be connected to an agent to when an agent answers the call, regardless of virtual hold.
-The Contact Center saw an average wait time of around 28 minutes for FY22.
-While the RMV did not hit the target of a 20-minute average wait time, this is a large decrease from 46 minutes in FY21.
+The Contact Center saw an average wait time of around 29 minutes for FY23.
+While the RMV did not hit the target of a 20-minute average wait time, this is a large decrease from 47 minutes in FY21, maintaining the improved service since FY22 (28 minutes).

-In FY22, the Contact Center received 761,193 calls, a 54% decrease from FY21.
-The change in call volume can be attributed to a return to pre-pandemic service levels.
-The percentage of calls abandoned by customers rose slightly to 55 percent of calls abandoned by the caller compared to 53 percent in FY22.
+In FY23, the Contact Center received 651,953 calls, a decrease from the more than 760K calls in FY22.
+The percentage of calls abandoned by customers decreased to 51% of calls abandoned by the caller, compared to 55% in FY22.

 Measuring Systemwide Transactions Across Service Channels

-The percentage of systemwide transactions conducted outside of Service Centers indicates two important aspects of the customer experience: 1) enhanced access to the RMV through a variety of service channels, and 2) efficiency of the RMV in reaching customers by distributing customer demand across multiple channels.
+The percentage of systemwide transactions conducted outside of Service Centers indicates two important aspects of the customer experience: first, enhanced access to the RMV through a variety of service channels; and second, efficiency of the RMV in reaching customers by distributing customer demand across multiple channels.

-The RMV system includes several service channels where customers can complete transactions, including in-person at Service Centers, online, by mail, via phone, EVR, and at AAA Northeast Branch locations (AAA) locations.
-The RMV has a goal of decreasing volumes in Service Centers, to increase efficiency while also decreasing wait times for customers who are required to do business with the RMV in person.
-The COVID-19 pandemic created many challenges and changes to how RMV transactions are offered across service channels.
-In-person service was limited to essential transactions that could not be performed online, by phone, or by mail.
-AAA is also using an appointment system to conduct transactions, which contributed to a decrease in the volume of transactions conducted outside of RMV Service Centers.
-Electronic Vehicle Registration (EVR) allows RMV-approved end users process Registration transactions and Title applications through an electronic link to a Service Provider and the Massachusetts Registry of Motor Vehicles.
+The RMV system includes several service channels where customers can complete transactions, including in-person at Service Centers, online, by mail, via phone, Electronic Vehicle Registration (EVR), and at AAA Northeast Branch locations (AAA) locations.
+The RMV has a goal of decreasing volumes in Service Centers to increase efficiency while also decreasing wait times for customers who are required to do business with the RMV in person.
+EVR allows RMV-approved end users to process Registration transactions and Title applications through an electronic link to a Service Provider and the Massachusetts Registry of Motor Vehicles.

 LICENSE TRANSACTIONS CONDUCTED OUTSIDE OF SERVICE CENTERS

-The percentage of license transactions conducted outside of a Service Center measures all license transaction volume against the volume of license transactions conducted either online or -through AAA.
-In FY22, 68 percent of license transactions were conducted outside of a Service Center, which is a decrease of 4 percent over FY21.
+The percentage of license transactions conducted outside of a Service Center measures all license transaction volume against the volume of license transactions conducted either online or through AAA.
+In FY23, 68% of license transactions were conducted outside of a Service Center, consistent with FY22 performance.

 LICENSE TRANSACTIONS CONDUCTED ONLINE